pablofcastro/PhilStone/README.md

 # PhilStone
-A simple tool for the synthesis of concurrent programs using Alloy
+A simple tool for the synthesis of concurrent programs using Alloy-Tool and Model Checking

 - Compiling the Tool